SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 [!code-hlsl[](./snippets/snippet-9-06.hlsl)]

 Now the vertex shader function knows all positions, `A`, `a`, `b`, and `B`.
-The `TexCoord` can be used to derive a unique id, and the unique id can be used to select one of the points:
+The `TexCoord` can be used to derive a unique ID, and the unique ID can be used to select one of the points:

 [!code-hlsl[](./snippets/snippet-9-07.hlsl)]